 Meekatharra Hospital is located on Savage Street, Meekatharra WA 6642 Phone: 08 9981 0600

 Here is a link to Birding Sites in Cue, near Meekatharra and just south of Meekatharra.

 The Meekatharra Resources Centre is open 9.30-12.30 and 1.30-3.30 pm Mon-Fri.

 Australia Post provides a banking service

 Translink bus terminal Meekatharra

 Translink - Bus Meekatharra to Geraldton is on Tuesday and Fridays and leaves Meekatharra Accommodation Center at 7.00am.
-We are their local booking agent, please ring us for tickets.
+We are their local booking agent, please come in to buy tickets.